alemart/opensurge/README.md

 ## It's cool!

-**Make your dreams come true!** Open Surge Engine is an open-source 2D retro game engine for making your dreams come true!
+**Make your dreams come true!** Open Surge Engine is an open-source 2D retro game engine for creating games and making your dreams come true!

 **It's a ton of fun!** Surge the Rabbit is a featured jump 'n' run created with the Open Surge Engine.
-It's made in the spirit of classic 16-bit retro platformers of the 1990s.
+It's made in the spirit of classic 16-bit Sonic platformers of the 1990s.
 Play as Surge in fun and exciting levels filled with challenges!

 **Unleash your creativity!** Create your own amazing games and play them on your PC and on your mobile device!
 Share your games with your friends!
 It's limitless fun!